anzalks/raspberry_pie_camera_capture/QUICKSTART.md

 This guide provides a quick overview of how to set up Raspie Capture to start automatically at boot and control recordings remotely using ntfy.sh notifications.

-## 1. Installation
+## 1. One-Step Installation

-First, install the package and its dependencies:
+Raspie Capture uses a single script that handles the entire installation process:

 ```bash
 # Clone the repository